A Lesson to Learn: Zhongchao Inc. (ZCMD)

 ZCMD’s Market Performance

-ZCMD stocks went up by 2.82% for the week, with a monthly drop of 0.00% and a quarterly performance of 1.11%, while its annual performance rate touched -31.32%.
-The volatility ratio for the week stands at 3.44% while the volatility levels for the past 30 days are set at 5.32% for Zhongchao Inc..
-The simple moving average for the period of the last 20 days is 2.38% for ZCMD stocks with a simple moving average of -2.75% for the last 200 days.
+ZCMD stocks went down by 0.00% for the week, with a monthly jump of 11.11% and a quarterly performance of -3.42%, while its annual performance rate touched -19.64%.
+The volatility ratio for the week stands at 4.63% while the volatility levels for the past 30 days are set at 5.22% for Zhongchao Inc..
+The simple moving average for the period of the last 20 days is -0.00% for ZCMD stocks with a simple moving average of -3.41% for the last 200 days.

-During the last 5 trading sessions, ZCMD rose by +2.82%, which changed the moving average for the period of 200-days by -18.75% in comparison to the 20-day moving average, which settled at $1.7823.
-In addition, Zhongchao Inc. saw 7.06% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ZCMD remain unchanged, which changed the moving average for the period of 200-days by -16.28% in comparison to the 20-day moving average, which settled at $1.8025.
+In addition, Zhongchao Inc. saw 5.88% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ZCMD